 - Families who self-refer to Child FIRST where child/siblings have had involvement in Child Protection OR

-- Children of Aboriginal or Torres Strait Islander origin
+- Your child is Aboriginal and/or Torres Strait Islander origin

 Children of asylum seekers and refugee children

-For those with an appropriate visa that identifies the child and/or parent as a refugee or asylum seeker.
+Appropriate visa that identifies the child and/or parent as a refugee or asylum seeker:

 - In-country Special Humanitarian visa (subclass 201)